Whole House Repiping: Cost, Process & Signs You Need It

 • Can pit in acidic or hard water

-The bottom line: Most licensed plumbers today favor PEX for residential repiping projects.
-It's faster to install, significantly cheaper, and performs exceptionally well in most climates — especially cold-weather states where frozen pipes are a concern.
+The bottom line: Most licensed plumbers in 2026 favor PEX for residential repiping projects.
+It installs roughly 40 to 60% faster than copper because of its flexibility and crimp-fitting system, costs significantly less per foot, and performs exceptionally well in most climates, especially in cold-weather states where frozen pipes are a concern.
 Copper remains the premium choice for homes with exposed piping, outdoor lines, or owners focused on maximizing long-term resale value.

 Pincher's Pro Tip

-Choose PEX over copper and save 25–50% on your total repiping project.
-For a 1,500 sq ft home, that difference can be $5,000–$8,000.
-Unless you have a specific reason to choose copper, PEX is the cost-conscious choice that still delivers decades of reliable performance.
+Choose PEX over copper and save 25-50% on your total repiping project.
+For a 1,500 sq ft home in 2026, that difference can be $4,000 to $8,000.
+Unless you have a specific reason to choose copper (exposed lines, outdoor runs, hard-water resistance concerns), PEX is the cost-conscious choice that still delivers decades of reliable performance.

 Find Trusted & Licensed Plumbers in Ohio